 We decided: out with the pre-bought scripts, out with the monologues, out with waiting backstage 95% of the time.
 By incorporating world-class theatre trends like physical theatre, devised theatre, and site-specific theatre, an original brand of arts education was born in Indianapolis.

 Since 2005, Young Actors Theatre has transformed into the largest youth theatre in Indianapolis.
 Last year, YAT brought Self-Empowerment Theatre to nearly 2,000 students and reached over 10,000 audience members across the state of Indiana.
 We work directly with youth approximately 350 days a year, and on average 75-80 hours a week.
 With a home base in Downtown Indianapolis and performance sites across the greater Indianapolis area, we work to provide more than a stage to the youth we serve.

 After growing up in Indianapolis, Lillian attended Yale University in New Haven, Connecticut, where she studied the History of Art with a focus on Baroque painting and sculpture.
 She served as the costume designer for the Opera Theatre of Yale College for three years and designed costumes for several other theatrical productions.
 After two years in the jewelry and diamond industry in Boston, Lillian has returned to Indianapolis to dedicate herself to the local arts community.
-At Young Actors Theatre, she is working to expand the scope of Self-Empowerment Theatre by developing relationships with new schools in need of a revolutionary theatre program.
+At Young Actors Theatre, she is working to expand the scope of Self-Empowerment Theatre by handling day-to-day business needs; she is also YAT's grantwriting powerhouse.
 Her spare time is spent on the textile arts, including knitting, quilting, and tatting.